-THE THIRD QUARTER is the Sixty Second round.
-The team that is trailing will have a choice from three categories.
+THE THIRD QUARTER: The team that is trailing will have a choice from three categories.
 For the playoff rounds, the leading team will pick first.
 Each category has a theme and 8 short questions fitting the theme.
 Middle School division has 6 questions per topic.